Women in Syria: Forced and child marriage

-Domestic Violence
+Domestic violence

 A study covering the low-income women in Aleppo, an area where domestic abuse is more likely due to the tribal nature of the area, shows that physical abuse (battering at least 3 times in the last year) was found in 23% of the investigated women in 2003, 26% amongst married women.
 Regular abuse (battering at least once weekly) was found in 3.3% of married women, with no regular abused reported by non-married women.
 The prevalence of physical abuse amongst country residents was 44.3% compared to 18.8% amongst city residents.
 In most cases (87.4%) the abuse was inflicted by the husband, and in 9.5% of cases, the abuse was inflicted by more than one person.
 Correlates of physical abuse were women's education, religion, age, marital status, economic status, mental distress, smoking and residence.
+In 2022, news of the death of Ayat Al-Rifai called attention to the lack of criminal codes in Syrian law addressing domestic violence as an crime.
+Judges must drop domestic violence cases if the victim withdraws her complaint, even when medical evidence shows harm.
+They must also dismiss cases where the injury does not prevent the victim from returning to work after ten days.